grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM.md

 };
 ```

-Make sure to meet the following requirements, otherwise we can't guarantee a working metrics export:
+Make sure to meet the following requirements, otherwise, we can't guarantee a working metrics export:

 1. If you use custom metrics in your script, remember to add them to the `metrics` array, otherwise, those metrics won't be automatically exported.
 2. If you want to export built-in metrics that are not listed above, you can include them in the `metrics` array.